 FIGURE 8-1 shows all the connector types: quarter-inch TR, quarter-inch TRS, XLR, MIDI, and RCA.

 The tip ring sleeve (TRS) is a quarter-inch stereo cable.
 Pull out any pair of stereo headphones that you own and look at the plug.
 Notice how it was two plastic spacers?
 The quarter-inch tip sleeve (instrument) cable has only one.
 The extra spacer on the tip ring sleeve is there to accommodate another signal in the cable.
 Stereo cables carry two separate signals: left and right.

 In a studio, a stereo cord is used for two purposes.
-First, it connects an effect processor into a mixer or recording device.
+First, it connects an effect into a mixer or recording device.
 This type of cable is called an “insert.”
 Insert cables have the stereo connector on one side and two mono cables on the other side.
-The stereo cable splits the signal so that you can have an input and an output to an effects processor.
+The stereo line splits the signal so that you can have an input and an output to an effects processor.
+(If that sounds confusing, don't worry, it's covered in more detail in Chapter 15.)
 In short, if you're going to use external effects, you'll need to own a few stereo insert cables.

-MIDI cables are simple, and there is only one type: the five-pin MIDI.
+MIDI cables are simple, and there is only one type: five-pin MIDI.
 You can't possibly buy the wrong one.
-If your MIDI interface has MIDI connector jacks, then you'll need one cable for each input and one cable for each output you want to use.
+You'll need one cable for each input, and one cable for each output.